aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md
 --8<--

-## Flagging a device as not deployed
+## Setting a device as not deployed

 You can provision configurations for an entire network topology while flagging specific devices as undeployed by setting the host-level variable `is_deployed: false`.